-stringlit ::= '"' stringchar '"' stringchar ::= <any source character except "\" or newline or quotes>
+stringlit ::= '"' stringchar '"' charlit ::= "'" stringchar "'"

+stringchar ::= <any source character except "\" or newline or quotes>

 String literals are supported, but only as syntactic sugar for UTF-8 encoded arrays of u8 values.
-There is no character type in Futhark.
+There is no character type in Futhark, but character literals are interpreted as integers of the corresponding Unicode code point.